 The recent 2020 Skyrunning World Championships held in Spain, have only just been put to bed the but the time is ripe to announce the 2022 Skyrunning World Championships.

-After Spain, Scotland and France, the seventh edition of the bi-ennial Skyrunning World Championships will be held in Italy from September 9-11, 2022.
+After Spain and Scotland, the seventh edition of the bi-ennial Skyrunning World Championships will be held in Italy from September 9-11, 2022.

 The host venue will be Ossola, an area in Piedmont, northern Italy, close to the Swiss border.
 Set in a spectacular amphitheatre surrounded by 4,000m snow-covered peaks, it’s a perfect location for summer and winter sports…and skyrunning.